rbitr/llm.f90/ssm/README.md

 Disclaimer: this is a proof-of-concept implementation, there will be bugs and it still needs to be optimized for speed and cleaned up.
 The current model format will be migrated to gguf.

+Currently only tested on linux with gfortran.
+Please open an issue if you have trouble running it under other circumstances.

 See the root [llm.f90](https://github.com/rbitr/llm.f90) readme for more information about the overall project.

 ## Getting started